spring-tips/spring-cloud-load-balancer/README.md

 ### Next Steps

-Int his Spring Tip installment, we've only begun to scratch the surface of the load balancing power, but we have already achieved immense flexibility and conciseness.
+In this Spring Tip installment, we've only begun to scratch the surface of the load balancing abstraction, but we have already achieved immense flexibility and conciseness.
+If you're further interested in customizing the load balancer, you might look into the `@LoadBalancedClient` annotation.